mmellado/js4noobs/README.md

 So far, we've been able to modify things in our DOM using javascirpt.
 However we have been doing it on the fly when the document loads.
 The really cool thing about javascript is that it lets us do things when we interact with out website.

 To do this, javascript has something called an event system.
 This allows us to tell our program to wait for an action to happen and trigger something as a reaction it.
 We have already used one of these events (we used `ready()` in the [previous section](#jquery)).
-However, there is a wide variety of events javascript can listten to.
+However, there is a wide variety of events javascript can listen to.
 Some of the most used are:

 - click: A pointing device button has been pressed and released on an element.
 - mouseover: A pointing device is moved onto the element that has the listener attached or onto one of its children.